 The following conditions are linked to developing serious Kidney disease • Conditions affecting the Heart and Blood Vessels (Cardiovascular disease) •Proteinuria (conditions where there is protein in the urine) • Acute kidney injury – dehydration/shock/ drugs • Hypertension • Diabetes • Smoking • Being from an African, African-Caribbean or Asian family origin • Long term use of NSAIDs (non-steroidal anti-inflammatory drugs) • Untreated urinary outflow tract obstruction

-Most times high blood pressure in the very early stages does not have any symptoms – making it difficult for people to reconcile taking daily tablets when you don’t feel ill.
+Most times, high blood pressure in the very early stages does not have any symptoms – making it difficult for people to reconcile taking daily tablets when they don’t feel ill.

 It’s very worrying that despite knowing that high BP can cause serious illness, we are still not succeeding around the world in getting good control of hypertension.

 Now, what are these barriers?

 As you can see from this image, several factors can lead to poor blood pressure control, such as See photo on next page – lack of access to medicines and receiving consistent care from HCW, including the type of medicines they should have and other treatments.

 Another important barrier to getting control is the behaviour of people with high blood pressure when it comes to how they take their drugs.

 Out of those reasons, let’s look at the behaviour of some people with high BP and why they stop taking their BP Medicines